mishoo/UglifyJS/README.md

 - `new Object()` → `{}`
 - `String(exp)` or `exp.toString()` → `"" + exp`
 - `new Object/RegExp/Function/Error/Array (...)` → we discard the `new`
-- `void 0` → `undefined` (if there is a variable named "undefined" in scope; we do it because the variable name will be mangled, typically reduced to a single character)

 ### Conditional compilation